Senzing/code-snippets-v4/java/README.md

 The `com.senzing.runner.SnippetRunner` class will run one or more snippets for you and create a temporary Senzing repository to run then against.
 This is the `Main-Class` of the `sz-sdk-snippets.jar` file so it can be executed using `java -jar target/sz-sdk-snippets.jar`.

+The runner will need to know the path to the Senzing installation.
+This is accomplished by setting the `SENZING_PATH` environment variable as documented above.

 **NOTE:** When code snippets are run this way you cannot specify command-line arguments for individual snippets, nor can you respond to command-line input requests (they will be automatically be responded by the runner -- including forced termination of a snippet that is intended to run indefinitely).